CharlesJub/IAA/Script I guess.md

 2. **Normal:** The middle 50%
 3. **Busy:** The top 25%

 **It's important to note that activity levels are airport-specific.
-This means a busy hour at MCO involves fewer flights than a busy hour at ATL.**
+This means an average busy hour at MCO fewer flights than a busy hour at ATL.**

 - Activity Level
 - Not Busy: Lowest 25% of hours by traffic